MohamedHssini/CATBDLs/README.md

 ## **Project Overview**

-This project  merges between logical reasoning and deep learning by using only the t-norm generator to convert any prior knowledge expressed by first-order logic formulas into loss functions optimized in TensorFlow..
+This project  merges between logical reasoning and deep learning by using only the t-norm generator to convert prior knowledge expressed by first-order logic formulas into loss functions optimized in TensorFlow..
 ## **Citeseer Experiments**
 See the project for the supervised CiteSeer experiments.
 The CiteSeer data can be found in ``` datasets ``` folder.